Introduction

 Customer experience is the overall perception a shopper has of your brand based on every interaction.
 Customer satisfaction is a measure of how well your products or services meet their expectations.
 Engagement, however, is the active cultivation of a relationship that goes far beyond the transaction.
 It is an intentional, two-way process where the customer is a participant rather than just a recipient.

 In practice, the customer engagement process is the sum of all interactions across the customer journey.
 It is a continuous feedback loop where every touchpoint—whether it’s a loyalty point notification, a review request, or a wishlist alert—strengthens the bond between the brand and the individual.
+Research from McKinsey highlights that personalization is often the fuel for this process, with a significant majority of consumers expecting tailored interactions that reflect their specific needs and history with a brand.

 Engagement vs. Experience vs. Satisfaction